-The Board's primary responsibility is to promote the long-term success of the Direct Wines group of companies by creating and delivering sustainable value to shareholders.
+The Board's primary responsibility is to promote the long-term success of the Company by creating and delivering sustainable value to shareholders.
 The delivery of the business's long-term plan relies on building and maintaining positive relationships with a wide range of stakeholders (examples of relevant activities are set out below).
 The Board seeks to achieve this plan by formally setting out its strategy during the annual budget and long-term planning process, monitoring performance against those targets and reviewing the implementation of the strategy by the executive management team.